Idkwhat77/idkwhat77.github.io/_posts/2024-11-28-hsr-python.md

     *Tier List Format*

 2. **Most Mechanics**
-    - Outside just Crit effects, this project will include everything else like status effects (Freeze and DoT), break, and etc. Sorry, no image right now.
+    - Outside just Crit effects right now, future versions of this project will include everything else like status effects (Freeze and DoT), Break Damage, and etc. Sorry, no image right now.

 ## Where to download?
 I uploaded the directories the project is on to GitHub.
 Just click [Here!](https://github.com/Idkwhat77/HSR-Python)